Instalab

 This test is most useful if any of these apply to you.

-Find out whether a tick bite led to Lyme infection before symptoms have a chance to spread.
+You found a tick bite and want to know whether an infection took hold before symptoms have a chance to escalate.

 About Lyme Disease Antibodies